hsf-training/hsf-training-cicd-github/content/episodes/01-introduction/index.md

 ### Deployment

 Similarly, "deployment" can mean a lot of things.
 Perhaps you have a Curriculum Vitae (CV) that is automatically built from LaTeX and uploaded to your website.
-Another case is to release docker images of your framework that others depend on.
+Another case is to release Docker images of your framework that others depend on.
 Maybe it's just uploading documentation.
-Or to even upload a new tag of your python package on `pypi`.
+Or to even upload a new tag of your Python package on `pypi`.
 Whatever the use-case is, deployment is about **releasing** changes.

 ### Workflow Automation